rickstaa/livepeer-reward-watchdog/README.md

-# Livepeer Reward Watchdog
+# Livepeer Reward Watcher

-This Go script monitors the Livepeer protocol on Arbitrum and alerts you via Telegram if your orchestrator's reward has not been called in a round after a configurable delay.
-It's an additional safety net alongside the [web3-livepeer-bot](https://github.com/0xVires/web3-livepeer-bot) by @0xVires.
+This Go script monitors the Livepeer protocol on Arbitrum and alerts you if your orchestrator's reward call hasn't been made in a round after a configurable delay.
+It serves as an extra safety net alongside the [web3-livepeer-bot](https://github.com/0xVires/web3-livepeer-bot) by @0xVires.

 ## Features

 - Monitors blockchain rounds and reward calls in real-time using Ethereum event subscriptions.
+- **Always sends alerts for:**
+  - Connection issues and recovery
+  - Missing reward calls (core purpose)
+  - Subscription errors
+- **Optional alerts for:**
+  - Successful reward calls (`--show-success`)
+  - New round notifications (`--show-rounds`)
-- Sends alerts to Telegram when:
+- Supports both Telegram and Discord notifications
-  - A reward is called for your orchestrator in a round.
-  - A reward has not been called after a configurable delay (e.g., 2 hours).
-  - Repeats warnings every configurable interval (e.g., every N hours) until the reward is called.
+- Automatic RPC failover with configurable retry limits
 - Both the delay and repeat interval for alerts are fully configurable via command-line flags.

 ## Requirements